 To prevent boom lift tip-overs, avoid going over the max weight limit of the lift.
-This can be found in the operating manual for the lift.
+This information is found in the AWP or MEWP operating manual.
 The max load capacity includes the weight of the workers, tools, and equipment used for the job.

 Max load limits will vary by the type lift.
 The employer must ensure all workers can read and understand the load chart.
 Workers should never use visual signs of tipping as indicators of the lift capacity.

-Unsafe lift setup is a major cause of man lift tip-overs.
-To improve safety, start by giving the lift a full inspection before setting it up.
+Can a scissor lift tip over?
+Absolutely, even though this type of aerial lift tip over is less common than man lift tip overs and similar boom lift accidents.
+Unsafe lift setup is a major cause of man lift tip-overs and scissor lift tip overs.
+To improve safety, give the lift a full inspection before job site setup.
 Look for missing parts, structural problems, or other issues that could cause a tip over.
 During the setup: